faradayfury/garden/_notes/Re-designing Devfolio's Hackathon Application Flow/Re-Designing Devfolio's Hackathon Application Flow.md

 C. User Interviews

 To identify and gather more information on how participants approached applying to a hackathon, we setup a total of 6 user interviews, 3 seasoned hackathon participants on Devfolio and 3 users who were relatively newer to the platform and had participated in only 1-2 hackathons.

-What they told us & we observed changed everything:

 - They would only come to Devfolio to apply to hackathons and were not aware of their Devfolio profile where they can edit their information. ("Wait, I have a profile?")